omahs/tendermint/docs/app-dev/abci-cli.md

 ```

 This is a very simple application, but between `counter` and `kvstore`,
-its easy to see how you can build out arbitrary application states on
+it's easy to see how you can build out arbitrary application states on
 top of the ABCI.
 [Hyperledger's
 Burrow](https://github.com/hyperledger/burrow) also runs atop ABCI,
 bringing with it Ethereum-like accounts, the Ethereum virtual-machine,